How Filestack works

 Delivery and Transformations

-As mentioned above, once the file is uploaded you will receive a unique URL that you can use to deliver and transform that file in your application.
-When your file (or it’s transformed version) is requested by a user, Filestack’s backend will download it from the storage location and it will deliver it using Content Delivery Network to your users.
-CDN consists of global network of servers that temporairly cache your files so that they are not downloaded from Filestack (and your storage) every time someone requests it but instead they are delivered from cache server closer to the user.
-This ensures great performance, low latency and reduced data transfer fees.
+As mentioned above, once the file is uploaded, you will receive a unique URL that you can use to deliver and transform that file in your application.
+When a user requests your file (or its transformed version), Filestack’s backend will download it from the storage location and deliver it using Content Delivery Network to your users.
+CDN consists of a global network of servers that temporarily cache your files so that they are not downloaded from Filestack (and your storage) every time someone requests it.
+Instead, they are delivered from the cache server closer to the user.
+This ensures great performance, low latency, and reduced data transfer fees.

-Files are cached in the CDN for 30 days (with some exceptions) but you can change that behaviour using Processing API.
-Also if you transform your files, result of the transformation will be kept for 30 days in Filestack’s internal cache layer.
-File transformations are computationally expensive so we keep those results to improve performance and your users experience.
+Files are cached in the CDN for 30 days (with some exceptions), but you can change that behavior using Processing API.
+Also, if you transform your files, the result of the transformation is kept for 30 days in Filestack’s internal cache layer.
+File transformations are computationally expensive, so we keep those results to improve performance and your users’ experience.

 You don’t have to upload files with Filestack to use our CDN and Processing API.
-You can use any file that is available over HTTP protocol that is in the public network or you can configure Storage Alias that will let you use files from your existing storage without a need to re-upload them.
+You can use any file available over HTTP protocol in the public network, or you can configure Storage Alias to let you use files from your existing storage without needing to re-upload them.

 Where to go for more information: